 Video interviews can fall into one of two categories:

-1. A live video call-style interview, where you will be talking to a recruiter over a system such as Skype.
-Cushman & Wakefield offers the option to conduct the initial face-to-face interview over Skype (as well as in-person or over the phone).
+1. A live video call-style interview, where you will be talking to a recruiter over a system such as Skype or Zoom.
+Cushman & Wakefield offers the option to conduct the initial face-to-face interview over Skype (as well as in person or over the phone).

 2. A video interview using an automated online system that records candidates’ responses to pre-set questions.
 After being asked a question, you will often be given a short period of time to prepare.
 Your answers will also have to fit within a time limit.
-This system is used by BNP Paribas Real Estate and JLL.
+This system has been previously used by BNP Paribas Real Estate and JLL.

 Property video interview questions: what do they assess?

 Video interviews can be used to assess a candidate’s interest in the property industry and their motivations for applying to a particular property firm.
-Motivation questions are asked during BNP Paribas Real Estate’s video interview.
+Motivation questions have previously been asked during BNP Paribas Real Estate’s video interview.

 The best answers to motivation questions are supported by evidence of your knowledge of the firm.
 You may choose to talk about the firm’s structure, its graduate scheme or its culture, as well as any recent projects or industry news stories the firm has been involved in.
 Elaborate on why these interest you to provide concrete pieces of evidence to build your answer around.